easonchiu0327/web-crawling-findingjobs/README.md

 This project is for educational use only.
 Always review and respect the robots.txt and terms of service of any website you scrape.

+⚠️ **Note:** This project attempts to collect IT-related job postings, but due to inconsistencies on job boards, some non-IT roles may appear in the results.
+I will figure it out and slove this issue in the furure.